Chapter 13:

 Hiro studied the dark streets, then lifted her chin toward the distant temple.
 “He’s right.
 We can meet up at that building.”

 Reluctantly, Tayo nodded, “Okay.
 If you see a monster don’t engage”.
 Hiro drew up her hood.
-With a shimmer of cloak and shadow, she vanished.
-Naori went right; Tayo headed left, bow loose at his side.
+With a shimmer of the cloak, she vanished.
+Naori went right; Tayo headed left.

 House after house told the same story: half-eaten meals, chairs pushed hastily back, lanterns still burning.
 The chill of recent flight was obvious.
 At last, the empty streets funneled Tayo toward the temple steps where marble statues stood in eternal vigilance.